RCA 8-PT-7012 (8-PT-7030) Television (1956)

 Although the tuner mechanism looked clean as a whistle, I cleaned it carefully with DeOxit, as long as I had it open.

-Incidentally, you can read all about recapping in the article Replacing Capacitors in Old Radios.
+Incidentally, you can read all about recapping in the article Replacing Capacitors in Old Radios and TVs.
 The basic techniques are the same for radios and TVs.

 The next photos show how I replaced the big can capacitor, a multi-section unit that contains four electrolytics of various values.
-Some times, you can remove the innards from the old can and hide the new electrolytics inside, to preserve authenticity.
-That was not an option in this case.
-I had to combine capacitors to form certain values, and the resulting clump of capacitors was much too big to fit into the old can.
-The alternative is to discard the old can and mount the new electrolytics in its place, using a terminal strip to secure all of the leads.
+Sometimes, you can remove the innards from the old can and hide the new electrolytics inside, to preserve authenticity.
+In this case, I discarded the old can and mounted the new electrolytics in its place, using a terminal strip to secure all of the leads.
+The TV won't look exactly like before, but it will work fine, just the same.

 In the next view, you are looking at the new terminal strip under the RF/IF chassis, holding the leads for the new capacitors, which are strapped in a tight bundle occupying the space where the can used to live.